Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

 Hop On Hop Off Bus

 My Boston Go Card included a ticket for the Hop On Hop Off Sightseeing Bus.
-This was a lifesaver, we could get off and on as much as we wanted.
+What a life saver!
+We were able to get off and on as much as we wanted.
 I couldn’t tell you how many steps this saved me!!
 Hey, Boston is a huge city!

 Freedom Trail Walking Tour